Privacy Overreach of AI Browser Extensions

 While still relatively new, generative artificial intelligence is a promising tool with innumerable uses.
 However, it’s also such a trendy technology that it seems every company is developing its own version of AI-enabled software, often without regard for user safety or privacy.

-Browser extensions give users ease-of-use but also allow software nearly unlimited access to the user’s information.
+Browser extensions offer ease-of-use but also allow software nearly unlimited access to the user’s information.
 Our research has shown that, too often, the software accesses information contrary to the developer’s own stated policies, or the policies of intermediary platforms like the Chrome Web Store, making it almost impossible for consumers to know how secure their information truly is.

 Many users may accept a trade-off between ease-of-use and online safety simply as an inevitable cost of doing business.
 But at a minimum, users should be able to make informed consent when they give these companies access to such important and private data as email messages, contact lists, banking information, and personally identifiable information.